gjbex/Fortran-MOOC/docs/file_io.md

 It also has two more access modes for I/O, direct and stream, which each have their specific use cases.

-Finally, you will also learn about eh `inquire`statement that can be used to obtain information on files.
+Finally, you will also learn about the `inquire`statement that can be used to obtain information on files.